coleifer/peewee/docs/peewee/api.rst

       Return a scalar value from the first row of results.
 If multiple scalar values are anticipated (e.g. multiple aggregations in a single query) then you may specify ``as_tuple=True`` to get the row tuple.

+      A ``LIMIT 1`` is applied internally, so only a single row is requested from the database (the query itself is not mutated).

       Example: